zenoamaro/react-quill/README.md

 `readOnly`
 : If true, the editor won't allow changing its contents.

+`placeholder`
+: The default value for the empty editor.

 `modules`
 : An object specifying which modules are enabled, and their configuration.
 The editor toolbar is a commonly customized module.
 See the [modules section](http://quilljs.com/docs/modules/) over the Quill documentation for more information on what modules are available.